M2Team/NanaZip/ReadMe.md

 - The developer team will try best to support Wine which has the Windows Vista or later feature level.
 Currenly tested simply under Wine 9.x.
 - We don't support the ReactOS and its derivatives because they are too hard to support.
-But the topic will always be open for testing under the ReactOS and its derivatives.
+But testing under the ReactOS and its derivatives may be interesting.

 ## Download and Installation